Monreale Cathedral: its Fascinating History From Norman Conquest to today's iconic landmark

 The Role of Monreale Cathedral in Sicilian History

-From the beginning, Monreale Cathedral also served as a center of religious and cultural life.
-It attracted pilgrims and visitors alike.
+From the beginning, Monreale Cathedral also served as a center of religious and cultural life, attracting pilgrims and visitors alike.

 After the Norman occupation, the cathedral served its purpose under several monarchs.
-Eventually, political instability and wars led to its decline.
+Eventually, political instability and wars on the island led to its decline.

-By the 17th century, Monreale Cathedral was in a state of decay.
+By the 17th century, Monreale Cathedral was badly in decay.
 The mosaics had been covered or had otherwise deteriorated.

 The Cathedral's Decline and Restoration